clockworklabs/spacetimedb-minecraft/README.md

 TODO: Block diagram here!

 In order to follow this quickstart guide, you'll need a valid version of `cargo`.
-If you check your cargo version you should get something like:
+You can check your cargo version by doing this in a terminal:

 You should get something like:

 ```bash
 $ cargo --version
 cargo 1.74.0 (ecb9851af 2023-10-18)